By: Christopher Smith

 When I heard that Global Autism Project was in need of individuals in the field of Behavior Analysis to travel to various places all over the world, I felt like I needed to apply ASAP.
 After the initial excitement I thought “how can I travel to another country when I have a Critical Congenital Heart Condition?”

 The idea of traveling to another country terrified me, mostly because of all the unknowns.
 While I was introduced to the idea of Global Autism Project back in the Summer of 2015, it took me a long period of time until I actually felt comfortable to apply for a trip myself.
 I felt like I needed to push myself out of my comfort zone, as I had spent most of my life being comfortable.
-To combat this fear, I made a list of questions specific to my heart condition and researched those questions myself, I spoke to friends who I knew that had similar medical conditions who have traveled abroad before, and I reminded myself I cannot grow if I am always comfortable.
+To combat this fear, I made a list of questions specific to my heart condition and researched those questions myself.
+I also spoke to friends who I knew that had similar medical conditions who have traveled abroad before.
+They helped to put my mind at ease with lots of great advice.
+One friend recommended that I buy an Alivecor Heart Monitor so that I could monitor myself closely and I think that was the best piece of advice I received.
+Most importantly, though, I reminded myself I cannot grow if I am always comfortable.

 How I dealt with it